At USask

 - British Columbia - https://bcain.trubox.ca/

-- Manitoba - https://mbacademicintegrit.wixsite.com/main
+- Manitoba - https://assiniboine.libguides.com/MAIN

 - ICAI Canada Consortium - https://academicintegrity.org/networking-consortia/canadian-national-consortium

-Online groups
+Online

 Academic Integrity Hour in Canada (established in 2020)

-- Webinar series, TBA
+- Webinar series https://assiniboine.libguides.com/MAIN

 International Day of Action for Academic Integrity (ICAI)